physion/ovation-docs/source/folders_guide.rst

 Moving Files & Folders
 ======================

-You can drag-and-drop files or folders within the Projects Navigator to move them to an other folder.
-You can also copy file or folder to an other folder using your computer's copy-gesture during drag (the ``Alt`` key on Windows or ``Option`` key on OS X).
+You can drag-and-drop files or folders within the Projects Navigator to move them to another folder.
+You can also copy files or folders to another folder using your computer's copy-gesture during drag (the ``Alt`` key on Windows or ``Option`` key on OS X).

 .. figure:: _static/folder_drag.png
     :align: center